 Consequently, the construction of good time-stepping schemes becomes more involved than for the parabolic case.
 From the ODE analysis, we recall that for the backward Euler scheme and the Crank-Nicolson scheme are both implicit and unconditionally stable.
 But the backward Euler scheme is very dissipative and may introduce too much artificial diffusion alternating the energy conservation on the discrete time level.
 Here, the Crank-Nicolson scheme is much better suited.
-We recall:
+We recall in other words from Section 12.3.8:

-Definition 12.54 (Stability and properties of time stepping schemes ).
+Definition 12.67 (Stability and properties of time stepping schemes).
 A good time stepping scheme for time-discretizing partial differential equations should satisfy:

-- A-stability (local convergence): an example is the Crank-Nicolson scheme (trapezoidal rule); - strict A-stability (global convergence): an example is the shifted Crank-Nicolson scheme; - strong A-stability (smoothing property): examples are backward Euler (in particular even L-stable) and Fractional-step-θ schemes; - small dissipation (energy conservation).
+- A-stability (local convergence): an example is the Crank-Nicolson scheme (trapezoidal rule); - strict A-stability (global convergence): an example is the shifted Crank-Nicolson scheme; - strong A-stability (smoothing property): examples are backward Euler (in particular even L-stable10) and Fractional-step-θ schemes; - small dissipation (energy conservation).